How to Create Microsoft Account Aliases

 What happens when you are done?

-How to add an alias
+How to Add an Alias

-Follow these steps to manage your aliases:
+Follow these steps to manage your email alias settings:

 - Click the Add email link.
 If you prefer to use a phone number, select Add phone number instead.